 This chevron pattern is a really easy pattern to follow and works with any hook/yarn combination.
 I used bulky yarn to make this a little bit heavier and a larger hook so you get some airiness too.
-I didn’t want it to be too hot to use in the spring/summer.
-However, if you wanted something without the holes, you could work with a smaller hook to make the stitches tighter.
 I used all neutral colors on the request of my customer, and I worked with lightest to darkest and just repeated them.
 This would also look amazing in bright fun colors for a kids’ room or something lighter and softer like grays and whites for a more modern look.
 However you choose to do it, I would love to see your recreations of this chevron pattern!

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

-- Bulky Yarn in 6 colors – I used 4 skeins each of Knit Picks Brava Bulky yarn in Black, Sienna, Brindle, Camel, Cream, and White.
+- #5 bulky weight yarn in 6 colors – I used 4 skeins each of Knit Picks Brava Bulky yarn in Black, Sienna, Brindle, Camel, Cream, and White

 - 8.00mm crochet hook*

 - Tapestry needle*